System Design Space

 releasecalibration

-Shows how to change model behavior safely through replay, shadow mode, canary rollout, and A/B experiments.
+Shows how to change model behavior without betting all traffic at once: replay, shadow mode, canary rollout, and A/B experiments.

 Serving runtime